Tieahapani/Portfolio-Coach/README.md

 **Peer matching is vector search, not keyword matching.** Each user's profile (skills, gaps, target role) is converted into embeddings and stored in ChromaDB.
 "Similar" mode searches for profiles near yours; "complementary" mode searches for people whose *skills* match your *gaps*.

-**No webhooks, no polling — check on page load.** Project tracking simply asks GitHub "any new commits?" when you open the Projects page.
-Repo creation is auto-detected by checking whether a repo matching the suggested name exists.
-Simple, zero infrastructure, well within GitHub's rate limits.
+**No webhooks — a background job instead.** Every 30 minutes, the app quietly checks each tracked project for new commits, newly created repos, and collaborators.
+That means the Progress page loads instantly from the local database instead of waiting on GitHub.
+The only time we check GitHub live is right after you link a repo — when freshness actually matters.

+**The coach has memory.** Every assessment is saved.
+The next time you ask for coaching, the AI sees what it told you last time and reports what actually changed — did you do the commits it suggested, or not?
+That turns it from a one-time reviewer into an accountability partner.

-**Boring, reliable persistence.** SQLite for users, peers, and tracked projects.
-In-memory TTL caches for expensive results (coach output is cached per commit count — a new commit automatically triggers a fresh analysis).
+**Boring, reliable persistence.** SQLite for users, peers, tracked projects, and coach history.
+Expensive AI results are cached and only recomputed when something changes (a new commit automatically triggers a fresh coach analysis).
 No database server to run or break.

+**You can only change your own stuff.** Any action that modifies data — tracking a project, running the coach, registering as a peer — requires signing in with GitHub, and only works on your own data.
+The AI features are also rate-limited, so a stranger can't run up the API bill.
+Login sessions are cryptographically signed so they can't be faked.

 **Plain HTML/JS frontend.** No React, no build step.
 Five static pages served directly by FastAPI.
 Easier to deploy, nothing to compile, and fast on a $6/month server.